 Previously completed projects have included:

+Object Detection in Satellite Imagery (arial imagery and radar) to evaluate COP26 deforestation target progress.

+Contrail formation and persistence modelling, to calculate altitude-optimised flight paths that minimise the global heating effects.

 Automation of critical inspection point identification, analysis, and markup for aerospace repair documentation (OCR, image segmentation, spreadsheet generation, python GUI)

 Winning the ZF Open-Source Mobility Hackathon with a set of simulations testing traffic control interventions to reduce the transit time of an emergency vehicle through a city

-Machine Learning prediction of the ageing of automotive engineering change management requests
+Working with the MOD to investigate the suitability of Boston Dynamics robots for delivery of food, equipment, and fuel in conflict zones

 This 1-year placement offers the opportunity to have early responsibility as part of this new dynamic team and to apply ground-breaking technology to real world problems.

 You will be: